 When David Ellison Adams was born on 30 August 1920, in Layton, Davis, Utah, United States, his father, Jabez Samuel Adams, was 36 and his mother, Alice Louise Ellison, was 31.
-He had at least 1 son with Margaret Elizabeth Anderson.
-He lived in Layton Election Precinct, Davis, Utah, United States in 1940 and Salt Lake City, Salt Lake, Utah, United States in 2013.
+He married Margaret Elizabeth Anderson on 26 March 1947, in Salt Lake City, Salt Lake, Utah, United States.
+They were the parents of at least 1 son.
+He lived in Layton Election Precinct, Davis, Utah, United States in 1940.
 He registered for military service in 1942.
 He died on 21 January 2013, in Layton, Davis, Utah, United States, at the age of 92, and was buried in Kaysville City Cemetery, Kaysville, Davis, Utah, United States.

 Do you know David Ellison?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account